Mayrlab/atlas-hs/README.md

 ## Adding Datasets

-The datasets are assumed to result from [the scUTRquant pipeline](https://mfansler.github.io/scutr-quant/).
+Similar to [the Mouse UTRome Atlas pipeline](https://github.com/Mayrlab/atlas-mm), this pipeline supports integration of multiple datasets.
+The datasets are assumed to result from [the scUTRquant pipeline](https://mfansler.github.io/scutr-quant/) targeted to the `utrome_hg38_v1` index.
 They must be added to `config.yaml`, under the `sce` object, and added to the **merge_sces** rule in `Snakefile`.
 The colData columns retained in the merged dataset are:

  - **cell_id**
  - **tissue**